mintscale/data-nft/README.md

 }
 ```

+Pinata (https://www.pinata.cloud/) is an IPFS provider and this project requires use of Pinata and its APIs.
+Signing up for Pinata will be required to get an API Key and Secret.

+The XRPL Account and Secret can be obtained from the Devnet Faucet (https://xrpl.org/xrp-testnet-faucet.html) or from a main ledger account.

 Populate these fields and save the file in the api directory to complete configuration.

 ## Run the REST API